rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 `Err`, it would likely be the result of an error coming from the underlying operating system.
 If this instance of `io::Result` is an `Ok` value, `expect` will take the return value that `Ok` is holding and return just that value to us so that we can use it.
-In this case, that value will be what the user entered into standard input.
+In this case, that value is the number of characters the user entered into standard input.

 [expect]: ../std/result/enum.Result.html#method.expect